-GBCC is responsible for contacting the CIPS Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
-GBCC will assist the CISM Coordinator in the facilitating of resource orders as needed via a roster in ROSS.
+GBCC is responsible for contacting the CISM Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
+GBCC will assist the CISM Coordinator in the facilitating of resource orders as needed via a roster in IROC.
+The GB CISM Duty Officer can be contacted at 775-885-6112, for the Great Basin only.